 When I was in college, I lived with the perpetual fear that somehow I had missed the salvation boat, that although I had placed my trust in Jesus, in the end, I would come before God’s throne, and He would shake His head and say, “I’m sorry, but you just thought you were saved.”

 When I was in my 20s, I intensely struggled with a sense of unworthiness before God; yet at the same time, I felt like I was just good enough to deserve His love because I was so well-behaved.
 It was a stressful way to live, and eventually, it took its toll.

+Last night, I was having a conversation with my neighbor, and all of a sudden, I panicked.
 I couldn’t understand him, and I didn’t have the guts to tell him that he wasn’t making any sense.
 I politely smiled and pretended I was following him, but I was lost and wanted to wrap up things without me looking stupid.
 The problem was, we were speaking Spanish; and he didn’t realize it, but he was talking over my head.

 Let’s play a game.
 I’ll describe someone, and you tell me who I’m talking about.
 1. He’s an old man with a long, white beard.
 2. He sees everything you do.
 3. He keeps a list of your deeds, good and bad.
 4. He lives in a far-off, magical kingdom you couldn’t find if you tried.
 5. He never allows himself to be seen; and 6.
 All the movies about him are fairly lame.

 I vividly remember the last church service I attended before I decided I couldn’t take it anymore.
 I was sitting with a couple thousand strangers in a megachurch when the thought crossed my mind: Why am I here?
 I could watch this on the internet.
 And after the service ended, I walked into the church’s multi-acre parking lot and drove away, never to return to church services again (or so I thought).